Tonwalter888/YTLitePlusEXTRA/README.md

     <li>Click the <strong>Run workflow</strong> button located on the right side.</li>
     <li>Get a decrypted .ipa file (I cannot provide this due to legal reasons.), then upload it to a file provider (e.g., filebin.net, filemail.com, or catbox.moe is recommended).
 Paste the URL of the decrypted IPA file in the provided field.</li>
     <strong>NOTE:</strong> Make sure to provide a direct download link to the file, not a link to a webpage.
 Otherwise, the process will fail.
-    <li>Enter the tweak version from the releases (the latest release is selected by default).
+    <li>Enter the tweak version from the releases (the latest release is selected by default.).
 You can also change the BundleID and Display Name if desired.</li>
     <li>Make sure all inputs are correct, then click <strong>Run workflow</strong> to start the process.</li>
     <li>Wait for the build to finish.
 You can download the YTLitePlusEXTRA IPA from the releases section of your forked repo.
 (If you can't find the releases section, go to your forked repo and add /releases to the URL, i.e., github.com/yourusername/YTLitePlusEXTRA/releases.)</li>
   </ol>